Skip to content

 Power Consumption115 kW

-The Cray-1 was an immediate and resounding success, with over 80 systems sold.4 It became an indispensable tool for national laboratories and research universities, enabling breakthroughs in:
+The Cray-1 was a commercial success, with over 80 systems sold.5 It became an important tool for national laboratories and research universities, enabling research in:

 • Nuclear weapons simulation